mgrabarz/Azure-Dev-Szkolenie/03_lab.md

 After you complete this lab, you will be able to:

 - Create containers and upload blobs by using the Azure portal.

 - Enumerate blobs and containers by using the Microsoft Azure Storage SDK for .NET.

 - Pull blob metadata by using the Storage SDK.

 ## Lab setup

--   Estimated time: **45 minutes**

-## Instructions

-### Before you start

-#### Sign in to the lab virtual machine

-Ensure that you're signed in to your Windows 10 virtual machine (VM) by using the following credentials:

--   Username: **Admin**

--   Password: **Pa55w.rd**

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:

--   Microsoft Edge

--   File Explorer

 ### Exercise 1: Create Azure resources